Plushtoast/dsa5-foundryVTT-wiki/Spellcaster--and--Blessed-One-Creation.md

 * +20 AE or +20 KP (english)
 This will add the number to your maximum Arcane Energy or Karma Points.

+For Zauberbarde/Magical Bards and similar traditions enter manually a factor in the "primary attribute factor" field on the magic tab of 0.5.